Xxyumi-hub/iTunesAPIExplorer/README.md

 <code>npm start</code> in the terminal to start the app

 After the app is running, a user can type in an artist's name in the input field to search for an artist's albums

+## Tests
+I organized the additional components outside of the main index.js and app.js inside a components folder.
+Inside this components folder is also a folder that holds some tests that you can run by typing:
+<code>npm run test</code> in the terminal

 ## Stretch Goal
 I would like to add a pagination component in the future so the data doesn't all display at once to the user